This post is also available in: Português

 - Balik Pulau Waterfall – in the hills of Balik Pulau.

-Visit all the beaches in Penang.
-We recommend renting a scooter and make to the Pantai Pasir Panjang, just by the army camp, in the southern part of the island.
+Another thing we loved doing while travelling in Penang was to rent a scooter to visit the different beaches.
+One of our favourite beaches was Pantai Pasir Panjang, just by the army camp, in the southern part of the island.
 It is a less visited beach with very clean water.

-We will not tell you about a specific restaurant as the best is to really get lost and try everything.
-For instance, the area near the cable car that will take you to the Penang Hill is full of street market at night, where you can find a variety of dishes, such as chicken, pizza, kebab, grilled fish and many more mouth-watering local and international food.
+Apart from that, our recommendation is to really get lost and try everything.
+For instance, the area near the cable car that will take you to Penang Hill is full of street markets at night, where you can find a variety of dishes, such as curries, chicken, kebab, grilled fish and more mouth-watering local and international food.

 Penang at night